-Through Round 11, the social network questions were not asked of proxy respondents.
+The social network questions are not asked of proxy respondents.

 Home Environment (HO)

 The Home Environment section collects information on three concepts: access to the home, building amenities, and features inside the person's home or (residential care) private living space (Freedman et al. 2006).